 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can content from an RSS feed be added to posts?
-It sure can!
+Can content from an RSS feed be added to a post instead of your sidebar?
+Yes, it can!

-You can do this using WordPress plugins.
-Just search on the WordPress plugin directory for RSS Post, RSS feed to post, etc.
+You can easily do this using plugins.
+Search inside the Plugins admin screen for RSS Aggregator, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for instructions, or contact us if you need assistance with plugin configuration.
+Note: These plugins typically require configuration – visit the plugin sites for complete instructions, or contact us if you need help with plugin configuration.

-Here are some plugins that let you add RSS feeds to your pages:
+Here are a few plugins that let you add RSS feeds to your content:

 WPeMatico